2021–22 Arizona Wildcats men's basketball team: Schedule and results

-The Wildcats finalized their schedule in the summer, dates and times were finalized in the fall.
-Arizona will host Cal Baptist, NAU, Northern Colorado, North Dakota State, Sacramento State, Texas–Rio Grande Valley, Wyoming at McKale Center in Tucson, AZ.
-Arizona played the 2021 Roman Main Event in Las Vegas with Michigan, UNLV & Wichita State.
-They played two true road against Illinois & Tennessee, that were canceled the previous season (including not play against Gonzaga in the 2021–22 season The Pac-12 will continue with its 20-game conference schedule, with 10 home & away games per school.
-Arizona will not play against Washington State at home and Oregon on the road.
+The Wildcats finalized their schedule in the summer; dates and times were finalized in the fall.
+Arizona hosted Cal Baptist, NAU, Northern Colorado, North Dakota State, Sacramento State, Texas–Rio Grande Valley, and Wyoming at McKale Center in Tucson, AZ.
+Arizona played the 2021 Roman Main Event in Las Vegas with Michigan, UNLV and Wichita State.
+They played two true road games against Illinois and Tennessee, that were canceled the previous season (including not play against Gonzaga in the 2021–22 season).
+The Pac-12 continued with its 20-game conference schedule, with 10 home and away games per school.
+Arizona did not play against Washington State at home and Oregon on the road.